George Caleb Bingham: Early life and education

 Born on a farm in Augusta County, Virginia, George Caleb Bingham was the second of seven children that Mary Amend (1789–1851) bore with her husband Henry Vest Bingham (1784–1823).
 Upon their marriage, Mary's father Matthias Amend gave the Binghams ownership of the family mill, 1180 acre land, and several slaves with the agreement that Matthias could live with the family for the rest of his life.
 Henry Bingham offered the land and mill as surety for a friend's debt and, when the friend died in 1818, all was lost.
 In 1819, the Bingham family (including grandfather Amend) moved to Franklin, Missouri, on the Missouri River near the state's center as well as the eastern terminus of the Santa Fe Trail, "where the land was said to be bountiful, fertile and cheap."

-George Bingham was initially educated by his mother, and self-taught as an artist.
-His sole childhood exposure to a working artist was as a nine-year-old boy, when famed American portraitist Chester Harding visited Franklin looking for business, having recently sketched Daniel Boone in Warren County, Missouri (Boone's sons owned a salt spring and manufactured salt in Howard County).
-George assisted Harding during his brief stay, an experience that left a powerful impression.
+Bingham was eight years old when he moved to Missouri with his parents, and grew up around Franklin, Arrow Rock and Boonville.
+He was initially educated by his mother, and mostly self-taught as an artist.
+When he was nine, he met the artist Chester Harding (1792-1866).
+The young Bingham, who had already shown an interest in sketching and drawing and had received some art tutoring from a local teacher [2], was assigned to assist Harding, who was seeking new portrait commissions and had recently finished one of Daniel Boone.
+Harding provided young Bingham with paints and brushes and encouraged him to continue painting on his own.
+The experience left a lasting impression on him.